lingtjien/Grid-Tiling-Kwin/ReadMe.md

 - make it work for activities

 ## Known Issues
-- Spotify can not be defined as full or half client, because both the client name and class of spotify are blank
+- Spotify can sometimes not be defined as full or half client, because both the client name and class of spotify are blank (random)
 - Not supported by multiple monitors (I don't have more monitors so I can't make it work for multiple monitors but it shouldn't be that hard)
 - I don't use activities, so I don't know how this does with activities